Confetti Specification

 Annex B: Expression Arguments Extension#

-Implementations may include expression arguments.
-An expression argument is an “expression” enclosed in parentheses.
+Implementations may support expression arguments.
+An expression argument is a user-defined expression that may appear wherever an argument is permitted.
 The interpretation and evaluation of an expression argument is implementation defined.

-This extension requires Left Parenthesis (U+0028) and Right Parenthesis (U+0029) to be considered reserved punctuators.
-If an implementation permits parenthesis in the expression argument, then they must be balanced.
+This extension requires Left Parenthesis (U+0028) and Right Parenthesis (U+0029) to be interpreted as reserved punctuators.
+If an implementation permits parenthesis in the expression argument, then they must be balanced — that is, for every Left Parenthesis (U+0028), there must be a succeeding Right Parenthesis (U+0029).

 The production rules shall be amended as follows: